Qtyb/Helicopter/README.md

-# Helicopter project mainly in javascript
+# Helicopter simulator project in javascript
 # Works properly on Microsoft Edge